 - A listing on a popular niche directory is the perfect way to rank for local searches that your own site doesn’t usually rank for

 As many of these opportunities are completely cost-free, getting listed in an online business directory really is a no-brainer.
-In this guide, we'll break down how to choose where to list, how Semrush can help, and provide you with a list of top local business listing sites to take a look at:
+In this guide, we'll break down how to choose where to list, how Semrush can help, and provide you with a list of top business directory sites to take a look at:

 How Do I Choose Where to List My Local Business?

-Out of the many local business listing directories, platforms, and social networks, you’re likely wondering which ones are important for your business?
+Out of the many local business directories, platforms, and social networks, you’re likely wondering which ones are important for your business?

 The answer really depends on two things: traffic and credibility.
 How likely is your target audience to visit this site?
 And if they do, is your business going to gain credibility by being listed there?